rust-lang/rfcs/text/0000-unsafe-aliased.md

 /// The type `UnsafePinned<T>` lets unsafe code violate
 /// the rule that `&mut UnsafePinned<T>` may never alias anything else.
 ///
-/// However, it is still very risky to have two `&mut UnsafePinned<T>` that alias
+/// However, it is still very risky to have an `&mut UnsafePinned<T>` that aliases
-/// each other.
-For instance, passing those two references to `mem::swap`
+/// anything else.
+Many functions that work generically on `&mut T` assume that the
+/// memory that stores `T` is uniquely owned (such as `mem::swap`).
+In other words,
+/// while having aliasing with `&mut UnsafePinned<T>` is not immediate Undefined
+/// Behavior, it is still unsound to expose such a mutable reference to code you do
+/// not control!
-/// would cause UB.
-Techniques such as pinning via `Pin` help to avoid those pitfalls.
+/// Techniques such as pinning via `Pin` are needed to ensure soundness.
 ///
 /// Further note that this does *not* lift the requirement that shared references
 /// must be read-only!
 Use `UnsafeCell` for that.